 Ila Alasepo (Yoruba style mixed Okra Soup)

 Ila is the Yoruba word for Okra, and Asepo means “To cook together”; ila Alasepo is mixed okra soup.
 In regular Yoruba style, okro is typically served with stew.
-The fact that the ingredient that would normally go into the stew goes into the soup itself makes this a “lesser’ soup for the affluent Yoruba folk.
+The fact that the ingredient that would normally go into the stew goes into the soup itself makes this a “lesser’ soup for the affluent Yoruba folks.
 Ila alasepo according to my grandma is something you cook when you are out of money.

 On the nutrition scale: okra is rich in Fibre, protein, Vitamins k/c, Folate and Magnesium.
 I turned this soup into a “rich” soup by making use of a wide variety of proteins.